neo-project/docs/docs/en-us/node/gui/wallet.md

 # Wallet

-The wallet is a database file (.json or .db3) of Neo-GUI used to store Neo account and asset information in the account.
+The wallet is a database file of Neo-GUI used to store Neo account and asset information in the account.
 This file is very important and must be properly kept and safely backed up.

 > [!CAUTION]
 >